go-curses/ctk/README.md

       w.ShowAll()
       // tell CDK that this window is the foreground window d.SetActiveWindow(w)
+      // add a quit handler to say goodbye when the program exits d.AddQuitHandler(
+        "hello-world-quit-handler",
+        func() {
+          // Note that the Display and other CTK things are no longer
+          // functional at this point.
+          fmt.Println("Hello World says Goodbye!")
+          // Logging however still works.
+          log.InfoF("Hello World logging goodbye!")
+        },
+      )
       // no errors to report, nil to proceed return nil
     },